grouparoo/grouparoo/documents/development/plugins.md

 };
 ```

-If you want your action to require a logged-in web user, use the `authenticated-team-member` middleware.
+If you want your action to require a logged-in web user or valid API Key, use the `authenticated-action` middleware.
+We will then check that this user/API Key has the proper permissions you specified.
-Team members are assigned to teams with the "read", "write", and "administer" privileges.
-There's a middleware for each:

-- role-admin
-- role-write
-- role-read

 Unlike actions directly provided by Grouparoo Core, Actions created by plugins will need to be manually added to the roues file.
 You do this in an initializer within your plugin: